Quick Facts About Cal Poly

 University colors: Green and gold

-Men's NCAA Div. l: Baseball, cross country, golf, soccer, swimming & diving, tennis, track & field (all Big West Conference); wrestling (Pac-10), football (Great West Conference)
+Men's NCAA Div. l: Baseball, basketball, cross country, golf, soccer, tennis, track & field (all Big West Conference); wrestling (Pac-12 Conference), football (Big Sky Conference), swimming & diving (Mountain Pacific Sports Federation)

-Women's NCAA Div. l: Basketball, cross country, golf, indoor track, soccer, softball, swimming & diving, tennis, track & field, volleyball (all Big West Conference)
+Women's NCAA Div. l: Basketball, cross country, golf, soccer, softball, swimming & diving, tennis, track & field (indoor/outdoor), volleyball (all Big West Conference)

-Click here for more information about Cal Poly Sports
+Click here for more information about Cal Poly NCAA Sports

-Space: 3.5 million sq. ft. in more than 100 major buildings with a replacement value of $500 million
+Space: 5.8 million square feet in 149 major buildings with a replacement value of $500 million

 Galleries: University Union Gallery; University Art Gallery, Dexter Building; Kennedy Library's Photo Option Gallery

-Performing Arts Center's Christopher Cohan Center - Harman Hall seats 1,298
+Performing Arts Center - Cal Poly Theatre: 497 seats; Christopher Cohan Center - Harman Hall seats 1,298

 Click here for more information about Cal Poly Facilities